-District Title IX Coordinators - The District employees who hold each of the positions identified below serve as Title IX Coordinators for the District:
+These policies outline definitions, procedures for reporting, and the investigation and complaint procedures as well as the training of all staff.
+The District employees who hold each of the positions identified below serve as Title IX Coordinators for the District:

-Director of Pupil Services

-Alexandra Baierl

-Karen Moore

-1402 Freedom Rd.

-Little Chute, WI 54140

-Little Chute, WI 54140

-(920) 788-7605

-abaierl@littlechute.k12.wi.us

-Business Manager

-Karen Moore

-Little Chute, WI 54140

-(920) 788-7605

-kmoore@littlechute.k12.wi.us
+Director of Pupil Services- Alexandra Baierl 1402 Freedom Rd.
+Little Chute, WI 54140 (920) 788-7605 abaierl@littlechute.k12.wi.us Business Manager- Karen Moore 1402 Freedom Rd.
+Little Chute, WI 54140 (920) 788-7605 kmoore@littlechute.k12.wi.us